Spring Creek in Madison County, Tennessee — The American South (East South Central)

 Location.
 35° 45.872′ N, 88° 40.681′ W. Marker is in Spring Creek, Tennessee, in Madison County.
 Marker is at the intersection of U.S. 70 and Spring Creek Law Road (State Highway 152), on the right on U.S. 70.
 Touch for map.
 Marker is in this post office area: Spring Creek TN 38378, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Cotton Grove (approx. 4.7 miles away); Mount Zion (approx. 8.3 miles away); Adam Huntsman (approx. 8.4 miles away); Skirmish At Carroll Station (approx. 8.4 miles away); Large Oak Tree (approx. 10½ miles away); Unknown Sentry Stands Guard (approx. 10½ miles away); The Battle of Salem Cemetery (approx. 10.6 miles away); a different marker also named Battle of Salem Cemetery (approx. 10.6 miles away).
+Cotton Grove (approx. 4.7 miles away); Medina Veterans Memorial (approx. 6.1 miles away); Mount Zion (approx. 8.3 miles away); Adam Huntsman (approx. 8.4 miles away); Skirmish At Carroll Station (approx. 8.4 miles away); Large Oak Tree (approx. 10˝ miles away); Unknown Sentry Stands Guard (approx. 10˝ miles away); The Battle of Salem Cemetery (approx. 10.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 24, 2010, by L. David Barnette of Trenton, Tennessee.
-This page has been viewed 695 times since then and 24 times this year.
+It was originally submitted on October 24, 2010, by L. David Barnette of Trenton, Tennessee.
+This page has been viewed 733 times since then and 20 times this year.
 Photo 1. submitted on October 24, 2010, by L. David Barnette of Trenton, Tennessee. • Craig Swain was the editor who published this page.